Cloud Authoring: A Branch Workflow Content Teams Can Actually Use

 Branch model vs. per-page draft/publish

-The simpler option was a CMS-style per-page draft/publish.
-We didn't go that way because users weren't editing one page at a time — they were updating multiple pages, tokens, navigation, and interconnected content together.
-A per-page model would have fragmented that work, created inconsistent published states, and made it genuinely difficult to review or roll back a coherent set of changes.
-Branching solved it naturally: everything in a session lives on one branch, gets reviewed together, and ships as a unit.
+The simpler option was a CMS-style per-page draft/publish, but users weren't editing one page at a time.
+They were updating pages, tokens, and navigation together.
+Branching solved that naturally: everything in a session lives on one branch, gets reviewed together, and ships as a unit.

 Request Review vs. Publish as separate actions

-Keeping these as two distinct actions — rather than collapsing them or hiding one behind a permission check — was right even though it added surface area to the UI.
-The distinction is meaningful: teams with formal review cultures need a PR and an engineer in the loop; teams with publish-authorized admins want to merge immediately.
+Keeping these as two distinct actions added UI surface area, but was right: formal-review teams need a PR and an engineer in the loop; admin-authorized teams want to merge immediately.
 Reframing "Propose Changes" as "Request Review" also made the action clearer.
-You're explicitly handing something off for someone to act on.

 A shared interstitial for both roles

-It would have been easy to skip the change summary for admins on the assumption they already know what they changed.
-But the summary served a real purpose: it was a forcing function to review scope before shipping, and it made "Publish" feel considered rather than accidental.
-The only thing that differed between the two flows was the available action at the end.
+It would have been easy to skip the change summary for admins, assuming they already knew what changed.
+But it forced a review of scope before anything shipped.
+The only thing that differed between the two flows was the final action.

 Scoping publish to admins

-Opening publish access to all users would have been simpler, but it would have undermined adoption with customers whose engineers were already skeptical about non-engineers touching Git at all.
-Giving admins control over who could publish was what made the feature trustworthy enough to roll out broadly.
-The "Review Requested" queue also gave those teams a clear, contained place to manage the handoff without leaving the app.
+Opening publish to everyone would have been simpler, but would have undermined adoption with customers whose engineers were already skeptical about non-engineers touching Git.
+Scoping publish to admins made the feature trustworthy enough to roll out broadly.

 What actually shipped

-Cloud authoring replaced the old flat edit mode with a full draft-to-published lifecycle.
-Anecdotally, the impact was immediate for customers who had been waiting days for engineers to merge documentation updates.
-Design system content that used to sit in PR limbo could be published by the people who owned it.
+Cloud authoring replaced the flat edit mode with a full draft-to-published lifecycle.
+Design system content that used to sit in PR limbo could now be published directly by the people who owned it.

 Branch creation